 The Vernon Smith Experimental Economics Laboratory (VSEEL) is a state-of-the-art facility for laboratory data collection for economics, management, and other social sciences.
-It is located in rooms 701 and 713 of the Krannert Building in the Krannert School of Management at Purdue University.
+It is located in rooms 701 and 713 of the Krannert Building in the Daniels School of Business at Purdue University.

-Named in honor of the former Purdue Professor and 2002 Nobel laureate Vernon Smith, VSEEL is used by the Purdue Department of Economics faculty and graduate students, who conduct experimental research in a variety of economics and management areas.
-Please select an option from the menu above for more information on people, research, facility details and links.
+Named in honor of the former Purdue Professor and 2002 Nobel laureate Vernon Smith, VSEEL is used by Purdue Department of Economics faculty and students, who conduct experimental research in a variety of economics and management areas.
+Please select an option from the menu above for more information on people, research, facility details and more.

 Many VSEEL graduates have embarked on highly productive research careers, including several award-winning young scholars.

 Interested in gaining some research experience?
 Learn more about the opportunities we offer.